-Italy is a very open economy, a welcoming place for investors and has taken significant steps towards restoring investors' trust and confidence.
+Italy is a very open economy and a welcoming place for investors has taken significant steps towards gaining investors' trust and confidence.

-After a series of intense reforms implemented since 2011, Italy is now 8th globally and 4th in the EU in the “2019 FDI Confidex Index”; up 2 ranks in a year (5 in 2 years), now ahead of the likes of Netherlands and Sweden.
+After a series of reforms implemented since 2011, Italy has now been ranked 8th globally and 4th in the EU in the “2019 FDI Confidex Index”.
+Gaining 2 ranks in a year (5 in 2 years), it is now ahead of the Netherlands and Sweden.

 According to recent studies in 2017, Italy was ranked 19th in the world and 5th in Europe for inward FDI flows in 2017 ($ 17 bn).
 This put it ahead of Netherland ($ 58 bn), France ($ 50 bn), Germany ($ 35 bn) and Spain ($ 19 bn) showing renewed interest for the country.
-Companies owned by foreign investors now employ over 1,2 mn people in the Peninsula, of which 500,000 are in manufacturing.
+Companies owned by foreign investors now employ over 1,2 mn people in the Peninsula, of which 500,000 in the manufacturing sector.

-The country takes full advantage from its natural location and the crossroad of the Mediterranean and Europe thanks to a strong and constantly improving transportation infrastructure (highways, highspeed rail, ports and airports) developed on its two key axes: North-South and West-East, allowing the fast and easy access across markets.
+The country takes full advantage from its natural location at the crossroad of the Mediterranean and Europe thanks to a strong and constantly improving transportation infrastructure system (highways, highspeed rail, ports and airports) developed on its two key axes: North-South and West-East, allowing the fast and easy access across markets.

 Worldwide direct investments in the last few years have grown more than GDP and exports, becoming one of the main drivers of globalization.
-The USA is confirmed as the first investor country abroad in 2017, with $ 342 bn, followed by Japan ($ 160 bn) and China ($ 125 bn).
+In 2017 the USA was confirmed as the first investing country, for a total of $ 342 bn investments, followed by Japan ($ 160 bn) and China ($ 125 bn).